joescii/lift-jetty-cluster/README.md

 A second server with this same configuration (or a second _run_ of the same server) will prefix all of the cookies with a different random string.

 ## Running on AWS
-This project is designed to run in AWS.
+This project includes everything you need to deploy in AWS.
 Out of the box, it knows how to define it's entire infrastructure in a blank AWS region.

 ### Prerequisite: Key pair